 OBSGEN and SEKF_PREP_ASCAT are the routine that prepare the observations to be used in the simplified EKF analysis.
 Then CNT4 calls the simplified EKF programme SM_EKF_MAIN which runs the EKF on each grid point of the model.
 Here the simplified EKF vectors and matrices defined in Equations 9.18 to 9.21 are filled with model and observation values stored in the previous routines.
-SEKF_MAGN_RH computes the relative humidity from the dew point and air temperatures.
+SEKF_MAGN_RH computes the relative humidity from the dew point and air temperatures following the formulation of Buck (1981).
 SEKF_GAIN computes the Kalman Gain.